iurilandolt/pipex/README.md

 To view the current directories included in the PATH variable in a terminal, you can use the command: `echo $PATH`.

-We need these directores in order to run `execve()`, he execve() function replaces the current process with a new one.
+We need these directores in order to run `execve()`, the execve() function replaces the current process with a new one.

 If successful, it does not return;  If there is an error, returns -1.
 This function takes three arguments;

-A string representing the path to the executable,
+- A string representing the path to the executable,

-a NULL-terminated array of string pointers representing the command and it's arguments <sub>if the command is "ls -a" we use `split()`</sub>
+- A NULL-terminated array of string pointers representing the command and it's arguments <sub>if the command is "ls -a" we use `split()`</sub>

-and a pointer to the environment variables `**envp`.
+- A pointer to the environment variables `**envp`.

  	void	execute(char *argv, char **envp)
 	{